hackclub/jams-bounty/jams/Voxel_Animation.md

  _Time estimation:_ 1 Hour

  ### Breakdown
- - Set up: Fork a replit starter with necessary materials
+ - Set up: Fork a replit starter with necessary materials. ( approx. 2-7 minutes, let's say 5 )
- - Part 1: Create a `Play` button so you can play the animation.
+ - Part 1: Create a `Play` button so you can play the animation. ( approx. 5 minutes since it is a simple html button )
- - Part 2: Implement a basic renderer using ThreeJS
+ - Part 2: Implement a basic renderer using ThreeJS ( approx. 6 minutes )
- - Part 3: Add the functionality for the animation to be recorded
+ - Part 3: Add the functionality for the animation to be recorded  ( approx. 4 minutes, calls 3 library functions )
- - Part 4: Create the map that the animation will live in
+ - Part 4: Create the map that the animation will live in ( approx. 40 minutes+ should be enought to create a low detail scene )
  - Success!!!
 Now you've got an animation.

  **Make sure your proposal (similar to the one above) answer these questions about your Jam idea:**